Music: Pachelbel's Canon

 - In Tangled Ever After, it's the BGM for the opening narration.

-- "Canon Rock", a rock remix of the song that quickly became popular on the Internet - to the point where newspapers took notice of it.
+- "Canon Rock", a rock remix of the piece that quickly became popular on the Internet - to the point where newspapers took notice of it.
 The Other Wiki has an article.

 - A horribly distorted organ version appears in the creepiest part of Bioshock Infinite.